Analog passthrough: The solution

-Some converter boxes offer analog passthrough, meaning that the same output cable which carries the converted digital signal (on analog channel 3 or 4) while the converter is operating also retains all remaining analog signals upon turning the converter box off.
+Some converter boxes offer analog pass-through, meaning that the same output cable which carries the converted digital signal (on analog channel 3 or 4) while the converter is operating also retains all remaining analog signals upon turning the converter box off.

 While this typically works to some extent with the converter box on, there is often significant signal strength reduction and/or interference on the original analog channels.

-Analog passthrough signals are passed only to the coax output, not to any other outputs provided by the unit.
+Analog pass-through signals are passed only to the coax output, not to any other outputs provided by the unit.
 While other converter outputs may still be connected and used for digital TV reception, the coaxial RF output must remain connected to pass analog TV signals.

-For some VCRs and TVs, this arrangement may cause a problem if the receiver uses the presence of active composite video or S-video connections to indicate that the signal should be accepted from those sources only.
-In such a case the two options would be to use the coax output exclusively, either when viewing analog TV only (which requires plugging and unplugging cables) or full-time (with the reduced digital TV quality produced using the coax output).
+Some VCRs and TVs have receivers that detect active composite video or S-video connections.
+When they detect these connections, they are designed to accept signals only from those sources, which can cause issues with the described arrangement.
+In such a case, the two options would be to use the coax output exclusively, either when viewing analog TV only (which requires plugging and unplugging cables) or full-time (with the reduced digital TV quality produced using the coax output).

 The majority of TVs have a button on the unit and/or remote labeled something like "TV/VIDEO", "INPUT" or "AUX", which manually switches between coax and other sources.
 This eliminates problems when using both sets of connections simultaneously.